Trusted Dekalb County Traffic Court Lawyers

-Regardless of what type of vehicular traffic violation you might be facing, a conviction is going to adversely affect your insurance rates.
+Regardless of what type of vehicular traffic violation you might be facing, a conviction will adversely affect your insurance rates.
 You may even lose your job if you drive an Uber, Lyft, or commercial vehicle.
 Therefore, before paying any traffic ticket, which is an admission of guilt, it is wise to consult an experienced attorney to learn your rights and options.

 The Dekalb County State Court has held the majority of the archives since the Recorder’s Court of DeKalb County was officially abolished on July 1, 2015.
 This necessitated the transfer of all traffic case records to the Clerk of the State Court of DeKalb County.

 Legal records are often complex and difficult to decipher.
 A Dekalb County skilled attorney can be invaluable in explaining all of the legalese.

 The Dekalb County Recorder’s Court Dissolution

 For years, Dekalb County Recorder’s Court was operating illegally.
-Judges were regularly sentencing people to longer sentences than the maximum allowed for specific crimes.
-They were also imprisoning those who couldn’t afford to pay their traffic fines.
+Judges regularly sentenced people to longer sentences than the maximum allowed for specific crimes.
+They also imprisoned those who couldn’t afford to pay their traffic fines.

 What Does the Magistrate Court of Dekalb County Do?